drdeeks/Liminal/README.md

       KEYSTORE_PATH="/path/to/your/foundry/keystores/your-keystore-file.json"
       SENDER_ADDRESS="YOUR_WALLET_ADDRESS"
       KEYSTORE_PASSWORD="YOUR_KEYSTORE_PASSWORD"
+      OWNER_ADDRESS="THE_ADDRESS_THAT_WILL_OWN_THE_CONTRACTS"
       ```
-    - Replace the placeholder values with your actual keystore path, wallet address, and password.
+    - Replace the placeholder values with your actual keystore path, wallet address, password, and owner address.

 4.  **Run the Keystore Deployment Script:**
     From the root of the project, run: